Barn Owl: Spiritual Meaning, Dream Meaning, Symbolism & More

 This association with death can also be seen in a positive light, however.
 The death of a path that no longer serves you for example or the death of the naïve self.

-If the barn owl is your totem animal, you have a deep love of unraveling the mysteries of the universe and a fascination with uncovering the unknown.
+• Mystery and Curiosity: If the barn owl is your totem animal, you likely have a deep love for unraveling the mysteries of the universe and a strong fascination with exploring the unknown.

 RELATED: White Owl: Spiritual Meaning, Dream Meanings, Symbolism, And More